 Penn State Wilkes Barre has the same tuition for international students as for those from out of state.

-International students at Penn State Wilkes-Barre can expect to pay around $22,414 per year, before any scholarships or financial aid.
+International students at Penn State Wilkes-Barre usually pay around $22,414 per year, before any scholarships, grants or other financial aid.

-Penn State Wilkes Barre does not offer on-campus housing for students, so there are no charge for dorms.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,854.
+Penn State Wilkes Barre doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account the cost of off-campus housing when estimating the cost of various colleges.
+Students who live off campus but would like to be able to eat in the campus dining can pay for a meal plan.
+The cost of a mean plan, or board-only, is $7,126.

 Tuition and fees may vary depending on program, course level, location, and more.

-Penn State Wilkes Barre’s tuition and fees change based on: B Academic program for both full and part-time students Course load for part-time students Course level for both full and part-time students
+Penn State Wilkes Barre’s tuition and fees change based on: •Campus location for full-time and part-time students •Academic program for both full and part-time students •Course load for part-time students •Course level for both full and part-time students

 The majority of Penn State Wilkes-Barre undergrads use financial aid to finance their education.
-In 2021, 263 of the 361 undergrads enrolled received financial aid.
-Penn State Wilkes Barre meets 64 percent of the demonstrated financial need for undergraduates.
+In 2022, 227 of the 309 undergrads enrolled received financial aid.
+Penn State Wilkes Barre meets 60.2% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $10,673 a year.
-Around 82 percent of Penn State Wilkes Barre undergrads take out student loans to cover any remaining costs.
-Penn State Wilkes Barre graduates who have student loans graduate with an average of $34,928 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $10,843 a year.
+Around 83.12% of Penn State Wilkes Barre undergrads take out student loans to cover any remaining costs.
+Penn State Wilkes Barre graduates who have student loans graduate with an average of $40,344 of student loan debt.

 The average debt for each loan type varies.